tyron-pretorius/ai-for-revops-lesson7/Agent Files/prompt.md

 - Repeat the email back to them using the NATO phonetic alphabet and work with them until they confirm the email

 Once you have the email:
-- Ask them to wait while you send them the email
+- Use the find_salesforce_contact_or_lead MCP tool call to search for the email and/or phone number {{telnyx_end_user_target}} in Salesforce.
+If the lead is not found then create a new lead in Salesforce for this email address
-- Then log a summary of this call to Salesforce as a task
+- Log a summary of this call to Salesforce as a task using the log_salesforce_task MCP tool call
 - Send them an email containing:
 -- An opening sentence or two summarizing the phone call -- Sharing the link to the sign up for the portal, the developer docs, and our support articles: